Canadian pulses are some of the most sustainable crops in the world.

-Pulse crops produce a number of different compounds that feed soil microbes and benefit soil health.
-Crops grow better in soils that are more “alive” with a diverse array of soil organisms, as these organisms break down and cycle nutrients more efficiently, feeding the crops as they grow.
-In addition, a large, diverse population of soil organisms acts to ‘crowd out’ disease-causing bacteria and fungi, making for healthier plants.
-Growing pulse crops in a rotation with other crops enables the soil environment to support these large, diverse populations of soil organisms.
+Pulses produce a number of different compounds that feed soil microbes and benefit soil health.
+A healthy and diverse microbial community is able to decompose and cycle nutrients more efficiently, feeding crops naturally as they grow.
+In addition, a large, diverse population of soil microorganisms acts to ‘crowd out’ disease-causing bacteria and fungi, making for healthier plants.
+Growing pulse crops in a rotation with other crops enables the soil environment to support these large, diverse populations of soil microorganisms.

 Including peas, lentils or beans in crop rotations also confers sustainability benefits for the crops grown after.
 Crops like wheat and barley produce higher yields and have higher protein when grown after pulses.
 This is due to the soil fertility, water and soil microbial benefits of pulse crops which also benefit following crops.
 These benefits also reduce the carbon emissions of following crops due to a reduced need for fertilizer.
 One study has estimated that including pulses in a rotation with Canadian wheat contributed 1.3 MT of carbon emission savings, approximately 2% of the entire carbon footprint of Canadian agriculture2.

 In addition to boosting the protein, fibre and micro-nutrients of many cereal-based foods, incorporating Canadian pulse ingredients, such as pea or lentil flour, can significantly reduce the carbon footprint of the final product3.